-For example, you might buy a new appliance, which is subject to Vermont Sales Tax, at a New Hampshire home improvement store.
-When you drive your new appliance over the border or have it delivered to your home in Vermont, you must then declare the 6% use tax on your next personal income tax return and pay the tax.
+For example, you might decide to buy a new appliance, which is subject to Vermont Sales Tax, at a New Hampshire home improvement store.
+When you transport your new appliance or have it delivered to your home in Vermont, you must then declare the 6% use tax on your next personal income tax return and pay the tax.

 I made a purchase in another state and was charged sales tax at a lower rate than Vermont’s rate.
 Do I still owe Vermont Sales Tax?

-Yes, but you only pay the difference between the two rates.
-For example, suppose you purchase a book in another state for $5 and paid that state’s 4% sales tax or $.20.
+Yes, but you only owe the difference between the two rates.
+For example, suppose you purchased a book in another state for $5 and paid that state’s 4% sales tax or $.20.
 You bring that book into Vermont.
 The Vermont rate is 6% or $.30.
 You must pay the difference of $.10 as use tax.